About BIS statistics

 This data set details nominal residential prices for 58 countries, with data differing significantly from country to country in terms of type of property, area covered, priced unit etc. The set also includes a selected nominal and real residential property price series at a quarterly interval.

-This series provides information on nominal residential property prices for 23 advanced economies at a quarterly frequency.
+This series provides information on nominal residential property prices for 23 advanced and emerging market at a quarterly frequency.

 Monthly data cover 61 economies, including individual euro area countries and the euro area as an entity, and are available for narrow and broad currency baskets expressed in nominal or real indices.